Recommendations

 Rudy Vallee and His Connecticut Yankees, as judge and jury, try three musical misdemeanors; the last defendant is a live-action Betty Boop, who sings a duet with Rudy.

-The influence of Aubrey Scotto in Musical Justice can be felt in the way modern Musical films handle unique vision.
+The influence of Aubrey Scotto in Musical Justice can be felt in the way modern Short films handle unique vision.
 From the specific lighting choices to the pacing, this 1931 release set a high bar for atmospheric immersion.

 Dir: Unknown Director